Thank you for your interest in our newsletters. You will receive an email shortly to confirm your subscription.

 Pathways are designed to illustrate routes that, if a consultant chooses, they can traverse.
 They show possible stepping stones that will help them get where they are going, but also give the freedom to get where they are going any way they like.

 What inspires the team at F-Secure is not job titles or arbitrary incrementing integers.
-Traditionally in the cyber security field, advancement has been recognised by way of a job title and grading.
+Traditionally in the cyber security field, advancement has been recognized by way of a job title and grading.
 But that’s not very exciting is it?
 At F-Secure, we get excited about learning new things, doing great things and seeing the value we bring to our clients.

 Pathways have been designed to illustrate how a consultant with a particular skill set or consulting level can progress along defined career paths.
 For example, a consultant who has an interest in becoming a leader or manager, can clearly see a way to achieve that within an “Operations” pathway.
 A consultant who is more motivated by gaining lots of technical experience delivering a variety of services for our clients, may choose the “Delivery” pathway.
 A consultant who wishes to purely focus on finding 0days and breaking things may choose a more “Technical – Research” pathway etc. Some consultants will simply invent their own, if none of the ones on offer quite resonate, and most consultants will have changed their pathway at least once in their career.
 There is nothing to stop this happening and it is actively encouraged.